What Does ISO Certified Mean?

 Common ISO Certification Mistakes

-ISO certification succeeds when the management system reflects how the organization truly operates.
+ISO certification succeeds when the system mirrors real operational control.

 ISO Certified and Integrated Management Systems